-Most naegleria infections are difficult to treat successfully.
-Only a handful of people have survived.
-The primary treatment for naegleria infection is amphotericin B — usually injected into a vein (intravenously) or into the space around your spinal cord to kill the amoebas.
+The primary treatment for naegleria infection is an antifungal drug, amphotericin B — usually injected into a vein (intravenously) or into the space around your spinal cord to kill the amoebas.

 The Centers for Disease Control and Prevention suggests that the following measures may reduce your risk of naegleria infection:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.